zlw9991/node-ipc-dependencies-list/README.md

 - ripped from: https://www.npmjs.com/package/node-ipc
 - note: this is not a list of all *software* affected by node-ipc, that list might be exponentially larger, someoner smarter and more skilled than me should go find out how exactly to map this all out
 - feel free to suggest any more links
-- I'm currently a year 1 semester 2 CS student, so I'm sorta busy, i'll periodically check up & update on this on sunday GMT +8 timezone.
+- I'm currently a year 1 semester 2 CS student, so I'm sorta busy, i'll periodically check up & update this every sunday GMT +8 timezone.
 So please fork / clone this if im being too slow haha XD

 # List of contributions: